alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-5.md

 - advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it;
 - foster good relations between persons who share a relevant protected characteristic and persons who do not share it.

-Notice that these objectives have both negative and positive aspects to them (e.g. ‘eliminate discrimination’ as ‘opposed to advance equality’).
+Notice that these objectives can be seen as having both negative and positive aspects to them (e.g. ‘eliminate discrimination’ as ‘opposed to advance equality’).[^posneg]

+[^posneg]: We are not suggesting that this is the correct way of interpreting the public sector equality duty.
+Others may view the associated duties as entirely positive if they are viewed from a human rights lens that treatsactively protecting people from risks of harm that are known about, or should have been known about, as a positive duty.
+The status of this duty will likely depend on which party it falls on.

 In the context of mental healthcare, where stigmatisation prevents many vulnerable individuals from accessing care and discrimination exacerbates symptoms for already marginalised groups, both types of duty are absolutely crucial.
 But acting upon positive duties is not without its challenges.